Skip to main content

 Every interaction is scoped to a session.
 Within a session, the model submits proposals that traverse the governed execution lifecycle.
 When policy requires operator input, a checkpoint is surfaced in the TUI.

-The operator responds (y to approve, n to deny, d for detail) — the TUI forwards the decision to the control plane, which records the approval, issues a permit, and resumes execution.
+The operator responds (o/y for once, s for session, p for policy, n to deny, d for detail) — the TUI forwards the decision to the control plane, which records the approval, issues or reuses the authorization record, and resumes execution.

 In this section